video 20 min

 Build a ProductCard Component

-Create a ProductCard component that accepts name, price, and description props.
-Display them in a styled card.
+Create a ProductCard component that accepts name, price, description, and isFeatured props.
+Display them in a card and conditionally show a "Featured" label.

 Starter Code